Say what? Jon Dao does personal training too?

 That being said, if you’re around the Boston area, I am your go to Personal Trainer.
 While I’m able to help people of all shapes and all sizes, my expertise is in building fitness as a habit and minimum effective dose (MED) training.
 If you’re having trouble staying consistent or looking for the quickest bare bones routine, I’m your guy.

-I’m willing to meet clients at their venue of choice, or people can visit my facility:
+I’m willing to meet clients at their venue of choice, or we can consult online.

 If you have any further questions on workouts or diet, I recommend checking my fitness dedicated site: Architects of Aesthetics.